Intersectional approach of everyday geography

-Following the mobility turn, or new mobilities paradigm \cite{Sheller_2006}, there is a need to bear on connections between daily (im)mobility and the intersectional forms of space-time oppression and explore in which ways subordinates have to deal with ‘multi-layered and routinized forms of domination’ \cite{Crenshaw_1991} in their space-time experiences.
-To achieve this goal, we propose here to cross space-time profiles for gender, age and educational subgroups and to fill a gap in segregation literature where reference to intersectionality remains curiously absent and, at best, mentioned only in passing, as recently underlined by Hopkins \cite{Hopkins_2019}.
+Following the mobility turn, or new mobilities paradigm \citep{Sheller_2006}, there is a need to bear on connections between daily (im)mobility and the intersectional forms of space-time experiences.
+We aim here to provide empirical keys on the way subordinates deal with ‘multi-layered and routinized forms of domination’ \citep{Crenshaw_1991} in their space-time experiences and to fill a gap in segregation literature where reference to intersectionality remains curiously absent and, at best, mentioned only in passing, as recently underlined by Hopkins \citep{Hopkins_2019}.
 Such intersectional approach of everyday geography would be useful to emphasize spatial injustice in daily access to the power structure.
-Finally, unlike the rare studies about everyday geography which are limited in geographical scope, the present paper concerns a large sample of districts and city regions allowing comparisons across city regions or across similar urban rings from different city regions.
+Finally, unlike the rare studies about everyday segregation which are mainly limited in geographical scope \citep{Muurisepp_2022}, the present paper concerns a large sample of districts and city regions allowing comparisons across city regions or across similar urban rings from different city regions.